 R D Wade Harley (School House 1930-1933)

-R D W Harley has been added to the Roll of Honour for the Second World War.
+R D W Harley added to the Roll of Honour for the Second World War

-The Roll of Honour for this year's Remembrance Service will include one further name.
+The Roll of Honour for the 2022 Remembrance Service will include one further name.

 Richard Darwin Wade Harley joined Christ College at the age of 13 in 1930 from his home in Oxford.
 He joined School House where his brother, John Verriour Harley, had already been a boarder for a year.
 He doesn't seem to have been at the forefront of any sport or activity while at school but he was popular and known to be a "bright, debonair, irresponsible youngster, who seemed to radiate happiness and good fellowship on all occasions".
 In July 1933 he left to join his father and brother in the banking profession.